-MITIGATION, MONITORING, AND REPORTING PROGRAM WIGHTMAN STREET NEIGHBORHOOD PARK PROJECT NO. 149112
+MITIGATION, MONITORING, AND REPORTING PROGRAM NEW FIRE STATION @ UCSD PROJECT NO. 619013

-This Mitigation Monitoring and Reporting Program is designed to ensure compliance with Public Resources Code section 21081.6 during implementation of mitigation measures.
+This Mitigation Monitoring and Reporting Program is designed to ensure compliance with AB 3180 (1989) during implementation of mitigation measures.
 This program identifies at a minimum: the department responsible for the monitoring, what is to be monitored, how the monitoring shall be accomplished, the monitoring and reporting schedule, and completion requirements.
-A record of the Mitigation Monitoring and Reporting Program will be maintained at the offices of the Entitlements Division, 1222 First Avenue, Fifth Floor, San Diego, CA, 92101.
-The City of San Diego, Public Works Department - Engineering and Capital Projects, Park and Recreation Department and the Development Services Department are jointly responsible for ensuring that this program is carried out.
+The Public Works Department and the City of San Diego Development Services Department are jointly responsible for ensuring that this program is carried out.